Inherent Risk vs. Control Risk: What’s the Difference?

 A company without an up-to-date SOC 2 report might lose business to rivals that can demonstrate that their customer data is safe, which a SOC 2 report helps to do.

-It’s important for your company to understand the differences between these two standards, and to know which aspects of each are required for your overall risk management.
+It’s essential for your company to understand the differences between these two standards and to know which aspects of each are required for your overall risk management.

 What Is a SOC 2?

-SOC 2 reports are comprehensive reviews of your organization’s data security controls, according to standards determined by the American Institute of Certified Public Accountants (AICPA).
-There are several kinds of SOC reports—most notably the SOC 3, which uses the same trust services criteria as the SOC 2.
+SOC 2 reports are comprehensive reviews of your organization’s data security controls according to standards determined by the American Institute of Certified Public Accountants (AICPA).
+There are several kinds of SOC reports—most notably SOC 1 and SOC 3, which use the same trust services criteria as SOC 2.
 The SOC 2, however, contains more sensitive data and is meant to be confidential; SOC 3 reports are designed to be certified and shared.

-The trust services criteria of the SOC 2 are derived from five key principles:
+The trust services criteria of the SOC 2 are derived from five fundamental principles: